 The Founding of the University

-Leland Stanford devoted to the university the fortune he had amassed, first by supplying provisions to the ’49ers mining for California gold and later as one of the “Big Four,” whose Central Pacific Railroad laid tracks eastward to meet the Union Pacific and complete the transcontinental railway.
+Leland Stanford devoted to the university the fortune he had earned, first by supplying provisions to the ’49ers mining for California gold and later as one of the “Big Four,” whose Central Pacific Railroad laid tracks eastward to meet the Union Pacific and complete the transcontinental railway.

-On the university’s opening day, Jordan said to Stanford’s Pioneer Class: “It is for us as teachers and students in the university’s first year to lay the foundations of a school which may last as long as human civilization. ...It is hallowed by no traditions; it is hampered by none.
+Stanford opened its doors on Oct.
+1, 1891.
+Some 555 men and women students enrolled in the first year.
+Stanford’s first president, David Starr Jordan, said to the Pioneer Class: “It is for us as teachers and students in the university’s first year to lay the foundations of a school which may last as long as human civilization. ...It is hallowed by no traditions; it is hampered by none.
 Its finger posts all point forward.”

 “Die Luft der Freiheit weht” is Stanford’s unofficial motto and translates as “the wind of freedom blows.”
 The phrase is a quote from Ulrich von Hutten, a 16th-century humanist.
 Stanford’s first president, David Starr Jordan, embraced the questioning, critical spirit of von Hutten’s words and included them on his presidential seal.
 The motto is part of the university seal, depicted in the sidebar on the right.

 This page was updated on October 17, 2013.

 This file last modified Tuesday, December 03, 2013.